What benefits can I expect from working with a psychiatrist?

 - If you have your insurance through Covered California, pay particular attention to your deductible.
 The plans are ranked from Bronze through Platinum.
 Bronze is the least expensive, essentially catastropic coverage, and the highest deductible.
 Platinum is the most expensive, usually with decent coverage for mental and behavioral health benefits and the lowest deductible.

-- Suspected child abuse or dependant adult or elder abuse.
+- Suspected child abuse or dependent adult or elder abuse.
 Health care providers are required by law to report this to the appropriate authorities immediately.

 - If a patient is threatening serious bodily harm to another person/s.
 Health care providers must notify the police and inform the intended victim.